 Sound and image are crystal clear all the way to the back of the Great Lawn, so wherever you set up your chairs or blanket, you’ll enjoy the full movie experience.

-This year’s line-up of films has something for kids and adults like, including classics like Hairspray and Kinky Boots as well as new box office hits like Coco, Get Out and more.
+This year’s line-up of films has something for kids and adults like, including classics like The Wiz and 10 Things I Hate About You as well as new box office hits like Black Panther, Inside Out and more.

 Getting In: The Summer Film Series is free to attend.